25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 3. Ort Farms – Long Valley, New Jersey

-This 100-year-old family-owned farm is spread over 400 acres of fields and is NJ’s most spacious strawberry-picking farm.
+This 100-year-old family-owned farm is spread over 400 fields and is NJ’s most spacious strawberry-picking farm.
 The farm remains open in all four seasons.
-Guests enjoy fresh vegetables & fruits, blooming perennials & annuals, baked foods, a corn maze, and holiday decorations.
+Guests enjoy fresh vegetables and fruits, blooming perennials and annuals, baked foods, a corn maze, and holiday decorations.

-The farm has a farm market, bakery, petting area, farmstand, and greenhouses.
-In the 1980s, They first offered PYO crops to customers.
+It has a farm market, bakery, petting area, farmstand, and greenhouses.
+In the 1980s, they first offered PYO crops to customers.
 U-pick crops like strawberries, flowers, apples, and pumpkins are available.

 Ort Farms Strawberry Picking